strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

 # Designing Data Intensive Applications

-A more in depth reading and notes from DDIA
+A more in depth reading and notes from DDIA.
+All images taken from the book, unless specified otherwise.

 - [Designing Data Intensive Applications](#designing-data-intensive-applications)
 - [Chapter 1](#chapter-1)